gamingrobot/gamingrobot.github.io/content/posts/floating-point-hell.md

 highlightjslanguages: ["go"]
 ---

-This blog post will show how to deal with floating point error in JavaScript by encoding all uint64's, and int64's to strings in the Json Marshaling.
+This blog post will show how to deal with floating-point error in JavaScript by encoding all uint64's, and int64's as strings in JSON Marshaling.
 <!--more-->

 JavaScript has 53-bits of integer precision, this is a problem when trying to represent a 64-bit number.
-Ways of solving this in JavaScript is to use [bigint](https://v8project.blogspot.com/2018/05/bigint.html) or [math.js](http://mathjs.org/), but when parsing Json we can't use this.
+Ways of solving this in JavaScript is to use [bigint](https://v8project.blogspot.com/2018/05/bigint.html) or [math.js](http://mathjs.org/), but when parsing JSON we can't use this.

 ---

-# When it goes wrong
+## When it goes wrong

-This is a example of how it can go wrong.
-Go encodes the Json properly, but when parsed by JavaScript the number does not match.
+This is an example of how it can go wrong.
+Go encodes the JSON correctly, but when parsed by JavaScript the number does not match.

-## Go
+### Go

 Base data structure